The ultimate human-machine collaboration:

 How to Generate

 Can AI inspire humans to create things that wouldn't have existed otherwise?
-A dress with a crazy hat, a pizza with shrimp & jam or a scent that has never been smelled before?
+A crazy prom dress, a pizza with shrimp & jam or a scent that has never been smelled before?
 We are a bunch of scientists and artists that aim to test the limits of human-AI collaboration to generate (almost) anything the human mind can (and can't) imagine.
 Check out our projects.

 How to Generate (Almost) Anything